-This is often caused by orthostatic hypotension, an abrupt drop in blood pressure that can occur when one stands up, Dr. Jose says.
+This is often caused by orthostatic hypotension, an abrupt drop in blood pressure that can occur when you stand up, Dr. Jose says.
 This issue becomes more common as we age, she adds.

 Woke up dizzy and nauseous?
-Feeling lightheaded in the a.m. might be a byproduct of a bun in the oven.
+That might be a byproduct of a bun in the oven.
 Yep, morning sickness and dizziness go hand in hand.

 While sleep apnea is most often associated with symptoms like snoring, many people with this condition — characterized by abnormal or disrupted breathing during sleep — also report feelings of dizziness in the mornings, Dr. Jose says.

 People with sleep apnea may have difficulty breathing or will gasp for air during slumber, which can lower the oxygen level in the blood.
-And when your brain lacks oxygen during the night, you might wake up feeling woozy, Dr. Jose says.
+And when your brain lacks oxygen during the night, you might wake up spinning, Dr. Jose says.

 Per the Mayo Clinic, other signs of sleep apnea include: